-

 What is the usual process for transfer of commercial real estate?

-Surveyors and/or architects may be engaged before the buyer signs contracts to carry out a structural survey of the relevant property.
-Depending on the nature of the transaction, an environmental expert may also be engaged to provide an environmental report in respect of the property.
+Surveyors and/or architects may be engaged before the buyer signs the contract to carry out a structural survey of the relevant property.
+As mentioned at 10 above depending on the nature of the asset, an environmental expert may also be engaged to provide an environmental report in respect of the property.

 -